 This is a small cultural change which can have a big impact if done properly.
 In order to build a learning culture that values employee development, people need to be given the opportunity to focus on it.

-By incorporating a learning focus into every day meetings, or allowing time for additional learning in people's weeks, you create small but impactful change.
-Mindsets will shift from learning or training being an 'away day' every quarter, to something that is a part of their day to day routine.
-Some simple ways to do this:
+By incorporating a learning focus into every day meetings, or allowing time for additional learning in people’s weeks, you can create small but impactful change.
+Mindsets will shift from learning or training being an ‘away day’ every quarter, to something that is a part of their day to day routine.
+Some simple ways to do this are:

-Begin or end meetings with everyone sharing something new they've learnt – this could be specific/technical, something about the industry, or the way that they best work.
+- Begin or end meetings with everyone sharing something new they’ve learnt – this could be specific or technical, something about the industry, an interesting conversation they’ve had, or even the way that they best work.

-Giving people time in their weeks for learning: something they want to read more about, a course, a mentoring sessions.
-Make it clear that this is not only accepted but encouraged – giving people the freedom and respect to focus on their own development is an impactful cultural value.
+- Giving people time in their weeks for learning: something they want to read more about, a course, a mentoring session.
+Make it clear that this is not only accepted but actively encouraged – giving people the freedom and respect to focus on their own development is an impactful cultural value.

 4. Encourage personal development